kubernetes/community/contributors/design-proposals/storage/csi-snapshot.md

     * PersistentVolumeClaim: clone volume which is represented by PVC

 ```
 type PersistentVolumeClaimSpec struct {
         // If specified when creating, volume will be prepopulated with data from the DataSource.
         // +optional
         DataSource *TypedLocalObjectReference `json:"dataSource" protobuf:"bytes,2,opt,name=dataSource"`
 }

-type PersistentVolumeSpec struct {
-        // If specified, volume will be prepopulated with data from the DataSource.
-        // +optional
-        DataSource *ypedLocalObjectReference `json:"dataSource" protobuf:"bytes,2,opt,name=dataSource"`
-}

 ```